day8/lein-git-inject/README.md

 ## The Four Substitution Keys

 This middleware performs search and replace on four `substitution keys` within `defproject` edn.
-It will serarch for these values as keywords or strings.
+It will search for these values as keywords or strings.

 |   substituion key                    |    example replacement |
 |--------------------------------------|-----------------------------|